freesewing/markdown/newsletter/2021q2/en.md

 ## Bio

 Born in the Netherlands and lived there for 30 years before moving to “the States”.
-He accompanied his American wife at that time when she wanted to return.
-At this moment, he has been living there for about 20 years and still remembers the Netherlands as his former home.
+He accompanied his American wife when she wanted to return and has been living there for over 20 years.
+He now considers it his home, while recognizing all the emotional ties to The Netherlands when he goes back to visit.

-As a busy IT manager, he still manages to create a new pattern from time to time.
+While a busy IT manager, he likes to create new patterns for FreeSewing from time to time.

 ## How did you learn about freesewing?

-Many years ago, I was looking for patterns for men.
+When I started sewing many years ago, I was continuously looking for patterns for men.
-The site of Joost, Makemypattern (since late 2012), came up my search results and it had an interesting concept.
+The site of Joost, Makemypattern (since late 2012), came up in one of my searches, and I thought it was an interesting concept.

 ## How did you become a contributor?

-In the beginning, there were no contributors or at least not that I remember, but I am the first non-Joost pattern holder since freesewing.
+In the beginning, there were no contributors other than Joost, that I remember.
+He had made this framework that allowed other people to make patterns that could be incorporated.
-So, I wanted to test the tools that Joost created which were originally created in the PHP programming language.
-Although, I am a programmer, either employed or as a hobby, I never worked with this language before.
-Nevertheless, I thought this was an interesting challenge to contribute to the work of Joost.
+Being a programmer, as a professional and hobbyist, this intrigued me.
+The originally site was created in the PHP programming language, one I had not worked with before.
+I thought this made for an interesting challenge to contribute to the work of Joost.

-As this was my first experience with the toolset, the language and pattern making, I picked something easy as a bow tie (https://freesewing.org/designs/benjamin/).
+As this was my first experience with the toolset, the language, and making patterns, I picked something as easy as a bow tie (https://freesewing.org/designs/benjamin/).
-It is a simple object as it is a flat “thing” that has a width and a height, but no real depth.
+It is a simple object, as it is flat with a width and a height, but no real depth.
-Therefore, I don’t have to try to form a piece of fabric around a 3D shape.
+Therefore, I didn’t have to try to shape a piece of fabric around a 3D shape.
+The result passed the muster of Joost, and became an official pattern on the site.

-As I did draw a pencil skirt before by just using measurements (for a partner), I realized whilst working on the bow tie, I could do the same thing for this skirt.
+Before finding FreeSewing, I had drawn a pencil skirt for my partner by just using her measurements.
+I realized while working on the bow tie that I could try to combine the experience of making this skirt with that of making the pattern for the bow tie, and make another pattern for FreeSewing.
 Thus, the Penelope pencil skirt (https://freesewing.org/designs/penelope/) was born.

 ## What has been your contributor work so far?

-Afterwards, I created the Waralee wrap pants (https://freesewing.org/designs/waralee/), Albert apron (https://freesewing.org/designs/albert/) and Cornelius cycling breeches (https://freesewing.org/designs/cornelius/).
+I have created the Waralee wrap pants (https://freesewing.org/designs/waralee/), Albert apron (https://freesewing.org/designs/albert/), and Cornelius cycling breeches (https://freesewing.org/designs/cornelius/).
-Additionally, I also did the implementation of the Hortensia handbag (https://freesewing.org/designs/hortensia/), but that is not my design, I got the drawings and measurements from the designer.
+I also did the implementation of the Hortensia handbag (https://freesewing.org/designs/hortensia/), but that is not my design.
+I got the drawings and measurements from the designer (Stoffsuchti), and translated those into a FreeSewing pattern.

-Whilst, the Benjamin bow tie was totally my own creation as I imagined it how it should look like.
+The Benjamin bow tie was totally my own creation, exactly as I imagined what it should look.
-The Penelope and Waralee designs, on the other hand, were built from the knowledge I gathered by reading about those types of garments.
+The Penelope and Waralee designs were built from the knowledge I gathered by reading about those types of garments, and implementing my interpretation of them.
-The Cornelius is actually an implementation of another existing drafting system.
+The Cornelius is actually an implementation of a pattern in an existing drafting system (The "Keystone" System).

 ## When and why did you start sewing?

 Seven or eight years ago, I wanted to know what it would be like to wear a kilt.
-Kilts are insanely expensive because they are made of very nice wool and it takes an enormous amount of time to actually make a real Scottish kilt.
-In response, there are these “utility kilts” which are basically a cargo pair of pants made in that fashion.
-Although, they are crafted out of cotton and have practical pockets, they still cost around $200.
+But kilts are insanely expensive.
+They are made of very nice wool and it takes an enormous amount of time to make a real Scottish kilt.
+There are these “utility kilts”, which are basically cargo pants made into a kilt.
+More practical with pockets, and made out of cotton, but they still cost around $200.

-Because, I was still figuring out whether I could wear or even enjoy wearing a kilt, it didn't make much sense to me to invest that much.
-I found a website dedicated to people wearing kilts and a description on how to create your own utility kilt.
+Because I was still figuring out whether I would enjoy wearing a kilt, it didn't make much sense to me to invest that much.
+While researching this I found a website dedicated to people wearing kilts (http://www.xmarksthescot.com/), and it had a documented process on how to create your own utility kilt.
-And as I did have a sewing machine, I bought some fabrics and started sewing.
+I did have a sewing machine, it seemed within my abilities, so I bought some fabric and started sewing.
-One became two and then, I also needed a shirt to go along with it and it should be somewhat contemporary to what I’m doing.
-Hence, I found a pattern to make that shirt.
-That led to making more and more shirts, and then pants and...
+One kilt became two, and then I figured I needed a shirt to go along with it.
+It should be somewhat contemporary to old kilts.
+With a little searching I found a pattern to make such a shirt.
+And that led to making more and more shirts, and then pants and...

-At one point, I decided I'm not going to buy anymore clothes, I'm just going to make them.
+At one point I decided that I wasn't going to buy any more clothes, I was just going to make them.
-The first exceptions to that new rule are underwear and socks as these don’t give me the pleasure in making them and are usually so ridiculously cheap.
+One exception to that are underwear and socks, as these don’t give me much pleasure in making them, and are usually ridiculously cheap.
+I have knitted a pair of socks, and I like knitting a lot.
+I just don't seem to be able to knit fast enough to keep up with the wear and tear.
-The second are athletic clothing as I just cannot buy the fabrics (e.g. eVent) you need for it.
+The other exception is athletic or technical clothing, as I just cannot buy the fabrics (e.g. eVent) you need for it.
 These are exclusively sold to vendors of this type of clothing.
+I have recently made some yoga pants and biking shorts for myself, so this may change.

 ## What is your daily job, outside of freesewing?

-IT manager, I take care of the IT means for a union of homecare workers.
+IT manager.
+I take care of the IT needs for a union of homecare workers.

 ## What are you currently working on?

-Nothing at the moment, but I am looking into the possibility to make a pattern based on the trouser block.
-That way, I don't have to start from scratch as I usually do, but I can start from Joost's work.
-I'm looking forward to this technique whilst creating a pair of pants.
+Nothing for FreeSewing at the moment, but I am looking into the possibility to make a pattern based on the trouser block.
+That way, I don't have to start from scratch as I usually do, and just extend Joost's work.
+I'm looking forward to trying this approach, but I first have to complete my doublet.

 ## Which project did you just finish?